 John Nugent is a journalist and editor, based in London.

-- He is currently News Editor at Empire Magazine, the world’s best-selling movie magazine.
+- He is currently Reviews Editor at Empire Magazine, the world’s best-selling movie magazine.

 - He is a Top Critic at Rotten Tomatoes.

 - He has written words for The Guardian, The Skinny, Film4, Londonist, and many others.